intel/neural-compressor/docs/source/add_new_adaptor.md

     end
 ```
+1. **Adaptor**: Design the framework YAML, inherit `QueryBackendCapability` class to parse the framework yaml.
+2. **Adaptor**: Initialize the inherited QueryBackendCapability class as self.query_handler when initialize the adaptor object.
-1. **Strategy**: Drives the overall tuning process and utilizes `adaptor.query_fw_capability` to query the framework's capabilities.
+3. **Strategy**: Drives the overall tuning process and utilizes `adaptor.query_fw_capability` to query the framework's capabilities.

-2. **Adaptor**: Parses the framework YAML, filters some corner cases, and constructs the framework capability.
-This includes the capabilities of each operator and other model-related information.

-3. **Strategy**: Constructs the tuning space based on the framework capability and initiates the tuning process.
+4. **Adaptor**: Use self.query_handler to parse the framework YAML and get_quantization_capability()
+5. **Adaptor**: Pre-optimize the input fp32 model as self.optimized_model
+6. **Adaptor**: Send the capability including 'opwise' and 'optypewise' ability to Strategy

-4. **Strategy**: Generates the tuning configurations for each operators of the model using the tuning space constructed in the previous step, specifying the desired tuning process.
+7. **Strategy**: Generates the tuning configurations for each operators of the model using the tuning space constructed in the previous step, specifying the desired tuning process.

-5. **Adaptor**: Invokes the specific kernels for the calibration and quantization based on the tuning configuration.
+8. **Adaptor**: Invokes the specific kernels for the calibration and quantization based on the tuning configuration.

 ## API List that Need to Implement
 These APIs are necessary to add a new adapter.
 Here are the parameter types and functionality descriptions of these APIs.
 The following chapters will introduce the specific implementation and data format of these APIs in detail.